jean-pierreBoth/graphembed/Readme.md

 #### Some larger data tests for user to download

+These graphs were used in results see below.

+Beware of the possible need to convert from Windows to Linux End Of Line, see the dos2unix utility.
-Beware that some data are in Tsv format and need to be converted to Csv, before being read by the program.
+Possibly some data can need to be converted from Tsv format to Csv, before being read by the program.

 1. Symetric